Miniature Paintings in Jain Manuscripts

 In medieval India, Jain ascetics and scholars wrote thousands of manuscripts related to their sacred text.
 Most of such manuscripts have colorful miniature paintings.

-The Jain miniature paintings are scattered in thousand of Jain manuscripts, which are preserved traditionally in Jain temples, Jain libraries and Jain Mutts.
-Further, there is a big collection of Jain manuscripts in British Library of London, with the help of Institute of Jainology.
+The Jain miniature paintings are scattered in thousand of Jain manuscripts, which are preserved traditionally in Jain temples, Jain libraries, museums and Jain Mutts.
+Further, there is a big collection of Jain manuscripts in British Library of London, which is managed with the help of Institute of Jainology.
 A catalogue of such manuscripts has been published.

 Here is a brief introduction to the miniature paintings in Jain manuscripts.